22 MIN READ By Phill Burrows

 HubSpot offers all the features in one advertised price.

-You only pay for additional sales seats, but free seats are also available for team members who need visibility for things like reporting without functional sales tools, making HubSpot’s Sales Hub a much more cost-efficient option for many organisations.
+You only pay for additional sales seats.
+Free seats are also available for team members who need visibility for things like reporting without functional sales tools, making HubSpot’s Sales Hub a much more cost-efficient option for many organisations.

 Which version of HubSpot’s Sales Hub is the best choice for your company?
 The question comes down to price and functionality.

-HubSpot’s Sales Hub Starter subscription comes with a selection of features that are perfect for most small businesses.
+HubSpot’s Sales Hub Starter subscription comes with a selection of features perfect for most small businesses.

 It’s available for a low monthly price of $45.